 With the right software, you can:

 Change orders need to be handled with tact.
-What’s most important is that you document everything and communicate everything.
+What’s most important is that you document and communicate anything that will fundamentally alter the original scope of work.
 Stay honest, be transparent, and do your due diligence every step of the way.